Policy last updated

 The program is offered at no cost to participating schools.

-To participate in the program students need to meet the new arrivals eligibility criteria and be in an isolated or rural school where they cannot access other support for intensive English language instruction.
+To participate in the program students must meet the new arrivals eligibility criteria and be in an isolated or rural school where they cannot access other support for intensive English language instruction.

 To participate in the program the school will need to provide: